 Why drinking decaffeinated coffee

 The taste of coffee is one of the pleasures that is hard to give up, but not everyone can tolerate the impact of caffeine on the body.
+Although this alkaloid has energising and stimulating properties, it is not recommended for those suffering from diseases of the nervous system, gastrointestinal system, or cardiovascular system.

+Caffeine can, in fact, excessively accelerate the heartbeat, with negative effects in cases of hypertension.
 As a substance with energising properties, it may overexcite stressed or nervous individuals due to its effects on the nervous system.

 While normal coffee facilitates digestion because it increases the production of stomach acids, it may be harmful to those suffering from gastritis.
 Moreover, it may also inhibit the normal function of the gastric mucosa, lowering its defence levels.
+Coffee consumption, particularly in the evening hours, interferes with sleep.
+Therefore, if you have insomnia problems, decaffeinated coffee is preferable.

 Decaffeinated coffee: benefits and differences